 Beginning 2014, Authority employees were required to contribute 9.0% of covered compensation effective December 28, 2014 through December 31, 2017.
-Subsequent to year end, the contribution rate increased to 9.5% of covered compensation effective January 1, 2018.
+Effective January 1, 2018, the contribution rate increased to 9.5% of covered compensation, and subsequent to year end, the contribution rate increased again to 10.0% of covered compensation effective January 1, 2019.
 Employee contributions are matched equally by the County, as prescribed by the Second Class County Code of the Commonwealth of Pennsylvania, and deposited in the Pension Trust Fund.
-The Board, pursuant to express statutory authority, has the right to increase or decrease the contribution rate in the event it is actuarially determined that a contribution change is required in order for the Board to meet is funding requirements.
+The Board, pursuant to express statutory authority, has the right to increase or decrease the contribution rate in the event it is actuarially determined that a contribution change is required in order for the Board to meet its funding requirements.
 Employees with at least 24 months of service who terminate prior to satisfying the minimum service requirements for a retirement benefit are entitled to refunds of their contributions, plus interest thereon.
 Employees with less than 24 months of service who terminate prior to satisfying the minimum service requirements for a retirement benefit are entitled to refunds of their contributions only.

-The annual required contribution for the current year was determined as part of an actuarial valuation as of January 1, 2017, and are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-For the years ended December 31, 2017 and 2016, contributions to the pension plan from the Authority were \$2,631,887 and \$2,541,530 (or 9.0% of covered payroll), respectively.
-The Authority contributed all required amounts for the years ended December 31, 2017 and 2016.
+The annual required contribution for the current year was determined as part of an actuarial valuation as of January 1, 2018, and are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+For the years ended December 31, 2018 and 2017, contributions to the pension plan from the Authority were \$2,937,091 and \$2,631,887 (or 9.5 and 9.0% of covered payroll), respectively.
+The Authority contributed all required amounts for the years ended December 31, 2018 and 2017.